cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 When you start replicating your database, the Cloud 66 will do the following:

 1. Take a full backup of the master database server in your source application.
-2. Configure a secondary database to be a slave of the source database
+2. Configure a secondary database to be a replica of the source database
 3. Configure the source database to act as the replication master of the secondary database
 4. The relevant environment variables are updated for use in your code and scripts